 Trying to decide between the ukulele vs guitar?
 In this article, music teacher Anthony S. discusses the differences between the two instruments, as well as how to choose which one is right for you.

 Ukulele vs Guitar: Key Differences

 As a music teacher, I have been asked by many parents over the years if learning to play the ukulele is a good starting point for children who want to learn the guitar.
 The ukulele is a very good first instrument, however it must be considered as a real instrument and not an introductory instrument that is generally easy to play.

-The truth of the matter is that although the ukulele is a fretted string instrument, it is a completely different instrument than the guitar.
-I have observed in the course of my career a great many students find it challenging to transition from the ukulele to guitar.
+Even though the ukulele is a fretted string instrument, it is a completely different instrument than the guitar.
+I have observed in the course of my career a great many students actually find it challenging to transition from the ukulele to guitar.

 Photo by Sarah Han